themuffinator/muffmode/README.md

 - Many more features, see release changelogs for more info!

 ### New Gametypes
 - Horde: Battle waves of monsters, stay on top of the scoreboard while defeating up to 16 waves to be victorious!
+Note: currently does not handle limited lives.
 - Duel: Go head-to-head with an opponent.
 The victor goes on to face their next opponent in the queue.
 - Clan Arena: Rocket Arena's famous round-based team elimination mode - no item spawns, no self-damage and a full arsenal of weapons.
 - CaptureStrike: A Threewave classic, combines Clan Arena, CTF and Counter Strike.
 Teams take turns attacking or defending and battle until one team is dead, or the attacking team captures the flag.
-- Red Rover: Another Rocket Arena mode, a unique full arsenal arena mode where players switch teams on death.
-Once there are no players remaining on a team - or a player hits the score limit, the player with the highest score wins.

 ### New Game Modifications
 - Vampiric Damage: Gain health by inflicting damage on your foes!
 No health pickups and a draining health value means the pressure is on!